On the homotopy type of the spaces of spherical knots in $R^n$: Comparing graph-complexes

 For example the degree of the graph

 is $4n-2m-8$.
-By {\it orientation} of $\Gamma$ we understand orientation of its edges and a linear order of its {\it orientation set} $E\cup V\cup H$.
+Note that the edges at the hairs we also count as edges, so that the diagram above has 8 edges.
+By an {\it orientation} of $\Gamma$ we understand an orientation of its edges and a linear order of its {\it orientation set} $E\cup V\cup H$.
 Changing orientation of an edge gives the sign $(-1)^n$.
 Changing the order of the orientation set brings in the Koszul sign of permutation, where edges are assigned degree $n-1$, internal vertices are assigned degree $-n$, and $\omega$-hairs are assigned degree $-m$.

 The differential on $\HGC_{\bar A_m,n}$ is denoted by $\delta_{split}$: it acts by splitting the vertices into two:

 The differential on $\HGC_{A_m,n}$ is $\delta=\delta_{split}+\delta_{join}$, where $\delta_{split}$ is defined by~\eqref{equ:deltasplit}, while $\delta_{join}$ joins a subset of at least two hairs into one hair, multiplying the decorations, schematically: